mimvoid/hellwal/README.md

 ## Themes

-You can set your own theme, re-run it anytime and apply to your config or other programs!
+You can set your own theme, re-run it anytime and apply it to your config or other programs!
-It can be previously generated palette from image, gruvbox, tokyonight or anything you want!
+It can be a previously generated palette from an image, gruvbox, tokyonight or anything you want!
-For example gruvbox theme:
+For example, gruvbox theme:

 ```sh
 %% color0  = #282828 %%